skillrepos/cursor/labs.md

 </p>
 </br></br>

-**Lab 3 - Multi-File Coordination with Composer**
+**Lab 3 - Multi-File Coordination with Chat**

-**Purpose: In this lab, we'll utilize Composer mode for multi-file coordination.
+**Purpose: In this lab, we'll utilize Chat mode for multi-file coordination.
 We'll continue working with the same Express app that we used in Lab 1.AI workflows.**

-1. Working in the same project as in Lab 1, open Composer by pressing Cmd+I (Mac) or Ctrl+I (Windows), or click the Composer icon in the sidebar.
+1. If not already open, open the main Chat panel via Cmd+L.

 <br><br>